yuningli-nicole/sql-data-warehouse-and-analytics-project/README.md

 # Data Warehouse and Analytics Project

-Welcome to my Data Warehouse and Analytics Project repository! 🚀 In this project, I built a comprehensive solution for data warehousing and analytics, guiding you through building a data warehouse and uncovering actionable insights.
+Welcome to my **Data Warehouse and Analytics Project** repository! 🚀

+In this project, I built a comprehensive solution for data warehousing and analytics, guiding you through building a data warehouse and uncovering actionable insights.
 I developed this project for my portfolio, showcasing my personal approach to industry best practices in data engineering and analytics.

 ---

-## Project Overview
+## 💡Project Overview

 ### Building the Data Warehouse